-On June 25, 2025, Public Health Minister Somsak Thepsuthin introduced new regulations that took effect the following day.
+On June 25, 2025, Public Health Minister Somsak Thepsuthin introduced new regulations that took effect immediately.
 These regulations classified the cannabis flower (buds) as a controlled herb under the Protection and Promotion of Thai Traditional Medicine Knowledge Act B.E.
 2542 (1999).
+Cannabis is now definitively medical-only in Thailand.

 This classification is important: cannabis flowers are NOT reclassified as a narcotic under the Narcotic Act.
 Instead, they're regulated under the traditional medicine framework, which has different (and generally less severe) penalties than narcotics violations.